descarteslabs/example-notebooks/README.md

-# Getting Started with Descartes Labs Python API
+# Getting Started with EarthDaily EarthOne Python API

-This repository is designed to serve as an introduction to the Descartes Labs Python API and its modules.
+This repository is designed to serve as an introduction to the EarthOne Python API and its modules.

 ## Installation